 Either write something worth reading or do something worth writing. ∼ Benjamin Franklin

 Before you even close this window thinking that this a blogpost in the manner of an Oscar speech, please, please stop.
-I haven’t hit the publish button for a month and a half now but that doesn’t mean that I haven’t been blogging.
-I have been writing blog posts non-stop in my brain, clicking pictures to accompany them, noting down recipes, digging up articles and managed to queue up 100 posts in the draft – that’s how bizarre I have become.
 I am writing my 200th+ post and my blog turned 4 just day before yesterday.
 And like an awestruck mum I kept staring at my baby thinking ‘where did all the time fly and did I do it all right?’
-I must have done something right indeed, for in these 4 years I have had an incredible journey which started off with my first post…
+I must have done something right indeed, for in these 4 years I have had an incredible journey which started off with my first post.
+An excerpt here.

 More than a decade back we – my husband and I, set up our first home in Srilanka.
 Albums stacked with those good-old memories fill up our book shelves even today.
 It was time that we showed our two little girls, the Z-Sisters, the country which had become our second home.
 Re-visiting Srilanka was more than just a vacation.
 It was as if, we were searching for our own roots.
 A decade back we had stood by the banks of the Kelani river, letting our eyes wander into the woods.
 Now a decade later, the four of us were standing at the same spot.
 As if one circle of life just got completed.